LonesomeTown/CollaborAI/README.md

 CollaborAI is a community that connects OpenAI API users, enabling non-technical individuals to easily experiment with the OpenAI interface and engage in online chat discussions.

 ## Running the application
+Required Environment： JDK 11, Node.js > 14

 The project is a standard Maven project.
 To run it from the command line, type `mvnw` (Windows), or `./mvnw` (Mac & Linux), then open http://localhost:8080 in your browser.

+I also provide the jar file `collaborai-1.0-SNAPSHOT.jar` under the target folder.
+You can use command: `java -jar collaborai-1.0-SNAPSHOT.jar` to run this project.

 You can also import the project to your IDE of choice as you would with any Maven project.
 Read more on [how to import Vaadin projects to different